 What are conversational turns?

-Conversational turns are simple back and forth alternations between a child and an adult.
+Conversational turns are simple back-and-forth alternations between a child and an adult.
 LENA technology counts that a turn has occurred when an adult speaks and a child follows, or vice versa, with no more than five seconds in between.
+Any speech-like, non-cry sound counts as a turn — from an infant's coos to a toddler's words (either real or made up).
 Conversational turns are LENA’s proxy for quality “serve and return” interactions.

 How are conversational turns related to

 Recent research has shown conversational turns to be one of the most predictive metrics of child outcomes.
 Most importantly, a string of recent studies have indicated that conversations have more brain-building power than adult words alone.
 (That’s why you won’t see references to the “30 million word gap” on our website — the term has increasingly become outdated due to the latest science and doesn't adequately capture the complexities of the early talk gap.)

 To learn more about the latest research on early talk, click here to download the white paper.